vitessio/website/content/en/docs/user-guides/authorization.md

  * Individual users can be assigned 3 levels of permissions:
    * Read (corresponding to read DML, e.g. `SELECT`)
    * Write (corresponding to write DML, e.g. `INSERT`, `UPDATE`, `DELETE`)
-   * TODO:  what about pseudo DDL, like TRUNCATE?
    * Admin (corresponding to DDL, e.g. `ALTER TABLE`)
  * Permissions are applied on a specified set of tables, which can be enumerated or specified by regex.